Skip to main content

 Start With the Quick Checks

-Before you assume the worst, rule out the easy stuff.
-These four account for most of the no-ice calls we run.
+Rule out the obvious before assuming the worst.
+These four account for a big share of the no-ice calls we run.

 The shut-off arm or switch is off.
 Most ice makers have a wire arm that swings up to stop production when the bin is full.
-It gets bumped off all the time, especially when someone reaches into the freezer.
-If your unit has a wire arm, make sure it’s down.
-If it has a power switch or a paddle sensor, confirm it’s set to on.
+It gets bumped off constantly, especially when someone reaches into the freezer.
+Make sure it’s down.
+If your unit has a power switch instead, confirm it’s on.

 The water filter is overdue.
 A clogged filter chokes the flow the ice maker needs.
 Filters are rated for roughly six months.
-If you can’t remember the last swap, that’s your answer.
-Our guide on filter changes covers the interval and the part numbers for common brands.
+If you can’t remember the last swap, that’s a likely culprit.

 The freezer is too warm.
-Ice makers need the freezer at roughly 0 to 5 degrees Fahrenheit to cycle.
-If the freezer drifted up to 15 or 20 degrees, the harvest never triggers.
-Check the temperature setting and make sure the door seals fully and nothing blocks the vents.
+Ice makers need the freezer around 0 to 5 degrees Fahrenheit to cycle.
+If it’s drifted up to 15 or 20 degrees, the harvest never triggers.
+Check the setting and make sure the door seals fully and nothing is blocking the vents.

-If one of those four was the culprit, give the unit 12 to 24 hours to produce a fresh batch before you judge the fix.
-Ice makers run a slow fill-freeze-harvest cycle.
-They don’t bounce back instantly.
+If one of those was the problem, give the unit 12 to 24 hours before you judge the fix.
+The fill-freeze-harvest cycle is slow.
+Most units drop a fresh batch within a day.

-Once the quick checks come up clean, you’re into component territory.
-These are the failures we see most:
+Once the quick checks come up clean, you’re into part territory.
+These are the failures we see most often:

-• Water inlet valve.
+Water inlet valve.
 This electrically controlled valve opens to let water into the ice maker.
-When it fails, you get no fill, weak fill, or a slow leak.
-Testing it properly means checking voltage and resistance, which is the point where a meter and some experience matter.
+When it fails, you get no fill, weak fill, or a slow drip into the freezer.
+Diagnosing it means checking voltage and resistance at the solenoid, which requires a meter and the right know-how to read the result safely.

-• Ice maker module or motor.
+Ice maker module or motor.
 The module runs the harvest cycle, ejects the cubes, and signals for the next fill.
-A dead module produces nothing even when water and temperature are fine.
-It’s a defined replacement part with a defined cost.
+A dead module produces nothing even when water supply and temperature are both fine.
+It’s a defined replacement part, but getting to it means disassembling the ice maker cavity.

-• Thermostat or sensor.
-If the unit can’t read that the ice is frozen, it never ejects.
-Misreads show up as no harvest or as the maker dumping water before it freezes.
+Thermostat or sensor.
+If the unit can’t confirm the ice is frozen, it never ejects.
+Misreads show up as no harvest or as the maker dumping water into the tray before it freezes solid.

-• Control board.
-Less common, but a failed board can starve the whole system of its signals.
-We rule this out last because it’s the priciest part and the rarest cause.
+Control board.
+Less common, and the last thing we check because it’s the priciest component and the rarest cause.

-We also run a fair number of brand-specific ice maker calls.
+We also run brand-specific ice maker calls regularly.
 If you’re on a particular make, these go deeper: GE ice makers, Samsung ice makers, LG ice makers, and Frigidaire ice makers.
-For the broader unit, our refrigeration repair page covers what we service.
+For the broader unit, our refrigeration repair page covers everything we service.

-A quick note for restaurants and cafes: a freestanding or under-counter commercial ice machine is a different animal with its own diagnostics.
-That work lives on our commercial ice machine repair service.
+For restaurants and cafes: a freestanding or under-counter commercial ice machine is a different animal with its own diagnostics.
+That work lives on our commercial ice machine repair page.

 Get It Fixed

 Call ADRIUM Service Solutions at (925) 999-4095 or email [email protected].
 We’ve been servicing appliances across the Tri-Valley since 2021.
-You can also reach us through our contact page.
+You can also book through our contact page.

 FAQ